AsaTyr2018/AIHost/README.md

 ## Installation and Usage

 Run `scripts/install.sh` to install AIHost into `/opt/AIHost` (or a custom path).
-The installer creates a Python virtual environment, installs dependencies and optionally registers a `systemd` service.
+The installer checks for required apt packages such as `python3-venv`, creates a Python virtual environment, installs dependencies and optionally registers a `systemd` service.

 Start the application with `scripts/start.sh`.
 The starter checks the repository for updates before launching the web server and automatically sets `PYTHONPATH` so the `aihost` package can be found.
 It no longer prompts for the installation path and instead uses `/opt/AIHost` by default.
 The web server listens on all interfaces (`0.0.0.0`) so it can be reached from other hosts.